Diachronic Data Analysis Supports and Refines Conceptual Metaphor Theory: Introduction

 A central component of Cognitive Linguistics is Conceptual Metaphor Theory.
 This theory does not consider metaphor as a rhetorical device in the sense of garnishing meaning packaging.
 Rather, metaphor is the central cognitive linking mechanism between concrete embodied experiences and abstract linguistic domains.
 Metaphor is not a simile, but a new transfer\textemdash hidden in its Greek root\textemdash of experiential structures into abstract topics.
 Because of the linguistic nature of metaphor, abstraction can only be achieved in linguistic forms, and metaphor, as the instance of transfer, can be seen as the original point of new meaning-creation.

-Conceptual Metaphor Theory (CMT) was established as a branch of research in linguistics by the book "Metaphors we live by" written by Lakoff and Johnson in 1980 \cite{lakoff2008metaphors}.
-In this book they put forward several main theses and developed a terminology.
+Conceptual Metaphor Theory (CMT) emerged as a distinct field of research in linguistics with the publication of the book "Metaphors We Live By" by Lakoff and Johnson in 1980 \cite{lakoff2008metaphors}.
+In that book the authors put forward several main theses and developed a terminology.
 Essentially, the claim is that metaphors are not only a phenomenon of poetic language, but are ubiquitous in everyday language.
-Metaphoric transfers do not reside in individual rhetorical expressions, but systematically transfer concrete structures into abstract domains.
+Metaphoric transfers do not reside in individual rhetorical expressions, but systematically transfer structures between domains.
 With time, these mappings become part of our cognitive systems of thought and can give rise to a variety of individual metaphoric expressions.
 These systematic transfers are not comparisons of pre-existing structures, but constitute a model of the abstract domain in which it acquires its meaning.
 Since its establishment, CMT has undergone a rich development and has found application in numerous fields such as politics, literature, pedagogy, and transcultural studies \cite{low2010researching}.
 However, a constant criticism concerns the lack of systematic research on the theory.
-The common research method of CMT studies individual language examples, supporting a separate thesis about the nature of metaphoric attributions.
+The common research method of CMT studies particular language examples, supporting a separate thesis about the nature of metaphoric attributions.
 The selection of these language examples is based entirely on the researcher's linguistic intuition along with their specific goal, which the example is intended to illustrate.
-In the major review paper \cite{kovecses2008conceptual} on CMT, this methodological issue was even referred to as the first major problem of CMT.
+This methodological issue is referred to as the first major problem of CMT \cite{kovecses2008conceptual}.
 To date, there is no empirical study that reconsiders the theoretical foundations of CMT based on real linguistic data.
 This is particularly problematic because of the high flexibility of languages.
 A language forms a complex system with rules and tendencies on one side, but also expectations and competition between rules on the other side.
 Many phenomena can be discovered in such a system, but the appropriate tool to detect the guiding rules and main tendencies is statistical analysis.

 There are attempts to perform corpus-based metaphor analysis with automated metaphor detection.
 Stefanowitsch and Gries \cite{stefanowitsch2007corpus} reviewed these attempts, but noted that in principle all attempts at automatic metaphor detection rely heavily on a presupposed metaphor theory.
 For example, one could search for typical metaphor source or target vocabulary or particular sentence structures, but this requires prior knowledge of the source and target distribution or of triggers indicating metaphors.
 Consequently, these methods are not immune to yielding highly biased results.